smatechnologies/ibm-i-agent-docs/docs/events-utilities/client-email.md

 ### Changes to the Former Client eMail Feature

 - Uses the XML format of the OpCon $NOTIFY:EMAIL External Event command instead of a separate communications path between the IBM i Agent and the OpCon server.
-- A large nuyarn mber of feature control fields, matching similar GENEMLREQ command parameters, are eliminated.
+- A large number of feature control fields, matching similar GENEMLREQ command parameters, are eliminated.
   - This change implies that some Agent automation rules or scripts would need updating to eliminate command parameters that are no longer supported.
 See the list of deleted command parameters, below.
 - This Agent email feature can no longer provide its own FROM email address for each email, since the OpCon $NOTIFY:EMAIL External Event command does not support this as one of its command parameters.
   - The TO, CC and BCC addresses are still supported as before.